byuccl/ddr_rowhammer/radiation2023/DDR2_PARSE_LOGS/DDR2_Results.md

     - Appeared 18:59:49 - Gone 18:59:52
     - Appeared 19:03:37 - Gone 19:03:43
     - 236/7653 error groups
-    - Stuck ?
+    - Stuck bit

   -  117: 0x077184d:  a5a5a5a5 a5a585a5
     - Appeared 14:15:00 - Gone 14:15:02
     - Appeared 14:16:17 - Gone 14:20:41
     - 117/7653 error groups
-    - Bit error
+    - Stuck bit
   - 14: 0x0d5d5ce:  a5a5a5a5 e5a5a5a5
     - Appeared 13:35:50 - Gone 13:35:52
     - Appeared 13:36:55 - Gone 13:37:25
     - 14/7653 error groups
-    - Bit error
+    - Stuck bit
   - 9: 0x013f746:  b5a5a5a5 a5a5a5a5
     - Appeared 16:37:11 - Gone 16:37:32
     - Appeared 16:37:39 - Gone 16:37:45
     - Appeared 16:37:47 - Gone 16:37:51
     - 9/7653 error groups
-    - Bit error
+    - Stuck bit
   - 6: 0x0021998:  a5a5a5e5 a5a5a5a5
     - Appeared 13:29:45 - Gone 13:29:48
     - Appeared 13:30:06 - Gone 13:30:11